 Financial Literacy & Entrepreneurial Exploration (FLEX)

 The mission of John Carroll School is to prepare each student for a lifetime of well-being—professionally, morally and financially.
-That’s why Financial Literacy is a required class in sophomore year, to give all Patriots the knowledge and skills to manage their financial resources effectively.

 During junior or senior year students can take Entrepreneurial Exploration.
 This is an elective course and will teach students to: